raspberrypilearning/rpf-project-creation-process/en/step_1.md

 --- task ---

 ### Set up your GitHub account
-- Sign up for [GitHub](https://github.com/) and log in
+- Sign up for [GitHub](https://github.com/) using your RPF email address and log in
-- You will be asked for two factor authentication, retrieve your code on the Google Authenticator app (you can download this to your phone and login with your Raspberry Pi credentials)
+- You will be asked for two factor authentication, retrieve your code on the Google Authenticator app - you can download this to your phone and login with your Raspberry Pi credentials
 - Once you are logged in to GitHub make sure you save a copy of your recovery codes on your Google Drive